Ricette di Sicilia

 - 1

-Place the soaked salt cod in a pot, cover with water and simmer gently for about 20 minutes.
+Place the salt cod in a pan covered with water and gently simmer for about twenty minutes.

 - 2

-Drain the cod, remove any bones, cut into chunks, pat dry and dust lightly with flour, shaking off the excess.
+Drain the cod, remove any bones, cut into chunks, pat dry, then dust lightly with plain flour, shaking off any excess.

 - 3

-Heat a generous amount of olive oil in a frying pan and fry the cod pieces until golden.
+Heat a generous splash of extra virgin olive oil in a frying pan and fry the cod until golden.

 - 4

-Transfer the fried cod to kitchen paper to absorb any excess oil.
+Transfer the golden cod onto kitchen paper to drain any excess oil.

 - 5

-In a separate casserole pot, gently sauté the chopped onion and crushed garlic in a little olive oil until soft and golden.
+In a separate pan, gently soften the chopped onion and garlic in a drizzle of extra virgin olive oil until translucent.

 - 6

-Add the fried cod pieces and stir carefully to coat them in the aromatic base.
+Add the fried cod pieces and stir frequently to infuse the flavours.

 - 7

-Pour in the tomatoes, olives, rinsed capers and anchovies, stirring to combine.
+Stir in the peeled tomatoes, olives, rinsed capers, and anchovies, mixing well.

 - 8

-Break up the tomatoes with a spoon, season with salt and freshly ground black pepper, then cook on a low heat for about 15 minutes, stirring occasionally.
+Crush the tomatoes slightly, season with salt and freshly ground black pepper, then simmer gently for about 15 minutes, stirring occasionally.

 - 9